-The availability of taking online courses has become a phenomenon in the education sector.
-Thanks to the Internet, it has in fact become so popular that there has been a significant rise of educational institutions dedicated specifically to online teaching.
-Existing colleges and universities have adopted this method of online learning by offering their students the option of taking some of their courses online rather than in a classroom.
+The availability of online courses has become a phenomenon in the education sector.
+Thanks to the Internet, it has become so popular that there has been a significant rise in educational institutions dedicated specifically to online teaching.
+Existing colleges and universities have adopted this method of learning by offering their students the option of taking some of their courses online rather than in a classroom.

-With so many non-traditional students pursuing a higher degree of learning, the option of attaining credits online has become far more attractive than rushing through traffic to attend a class at a specific time as to not miss any important information.
+With so many non-traditional students pursuing a higher degree of learning, the option of attaining credits online has become far more attractive than taking in-person courses.
 With online classes, all of the information lies at the tip of a student’s fingertips.
-This may seem like it’s too good to be true.
-So why aren’t all students choosing to earn their degree credits online?

 The Benefits of Taking Online Courses

-- Flexibility – Some students are working full-time jobs, paired with the responsibilities of paying bills, and perhaps, raising a family, so they already have a full calendar.
-An online class alleviates the stress of trying to negotiate a work schedule that will complement the classroom dates and times for a semester.
+Some students are working full-time jobs and raising a family, so they already have a full calendar.
+An online class alleviates the stress of trying to negotiate a work schedule that will complement classroom dates and times for an entire semester.
 It also absolves the hassle of trying to find a babysitter for a few hours.
-An online class basically allows the student to work around their existing schedule, rather than the student needing to work around their academic schedule.
+An online class allows the student to study around their existing schedule, rather than working around their academic schedule.

-- No Classroom – For those who are timid in a traditional classroom setting, taking an online class is the perfect solution.
-Students have the security of communicating with their professor without feeling embarrassed about whether or not their question was valid.
+For those who are timid in a traditional classroom setting, taking an online class is the perfect solution.
+Students have the security of communicating with their professors without feeling embarrassed about whether their question was valid.

 Common Myth About Online Learning

 It is worth noting that the same amount of work that is in a traditional class will be the same for an online course.
 The curriculum is the same.
 However, the way the course is being conducted is different.
-Because of this, it is important for prospective online students to know these 4 things:
+Because of this, prospective online students need to know these four things:

 It is important to be comfortable with a computer.
-Usually, most college courses have a prerequisite before allowing a student to enroll in a course.
+Usually, most courses have a prerequisite before allowing a student to enroll.
 Still, there are certain software applications that students should familiarize themselves with when planning to take an online class.
-Failing to do so will lead to frustration and stress that can ultimately affect one’s studying and ultimately, their GPA.
+Failing to do so will lead to frustration and stress that can ultimately affect one’s studying and ultimately, GPA.

-Just because an online course allows a student the freedom and flexibility to study at his or her leisure doesn’t mean that a schedule of some sort shouldn’t be implemented.
+Just because an online course allows a student the freedom and flexibility to study at their leisure doesn’t mean that a schedule of some sort shouldn’t be implemented.
 Online classes require structure.
 The everyday demands of life can easily take priority when taking online classes from home.
-Because of this, it is wise to set aside a specific day and time, particularly a couple of hours in addition to the online classroom time, at least three days a week.
+It is wise to set aside a specific day and time, particularly a couple of hours in addition to the online classroom time, at least three days a week.

-Like any college course, it is recommended to familiarize oneself with the course syllabus.
+Like any college course, it is recommended you familiarize yourself with the course syllabus.
 Again, the traditional classroom content will not differ from an online course’s content.
-The professor will lecture answering as many questions as he or she can in the allotted time.
-The difference with an online course is that the deadlines are a bit more relaxed.
-Some courses will give a student until the end of the semester to complete their assignments whereas a traditional classroom setting will most definitely incorporate stricter assignment deadlines.
-So with a course load of online assignments, it is most advantageous to organize these according to one’s own availability.
+The professor will lecture and answer as many questions as they can in the allotted time.
+The difference with an online course is that the deadlines may be more relaxed.
+Some courses will give a student until the end of the semester to complete their assignments whereas a traditional classroom setting will incorporate stricter assignment deadlines.
+So, with a course load of online assignments, it is most advantageous to organize these according to your availability.

-The closest one might get to their online professor is communicating with them online.
+The closest you may get to your online professor is communicating with them online.
 This means that there will be much writing involved.
-It is important to take note that although the way in which one communicates with their online professor and classmates are similar to social media, it isn’t!
-Professors expect all of their students, whether they are in class or online, to communicate in a professional manner, writing complete sentences, void from abbreviations and emoticons.
+It is important to take note that although it may feel easier to communicate with an online professor and classmates in a more relaxed manner, it is not preferred.
+Professors expect their students, whether they are in class or online, to communicate professionally, writing complete sentences, void from abbreviations, and emojis.